pypeit/PypeIt/doc/help/pypeit_collate_1d.rst

                             [collate1d]
                               tolerance             <tolerance>
                               outdir                <directory to place output files>
+                              spec1d_outdir         <directory to place modified spec1ds, if any>
                               exclude_slit_trace_bm <slit types to exclude>
                               exclude_serendip      If set serendipitous objects are skipped. match_using           Whether to match using "pixel" or